BrockFredin/microbenchmarking-setup/README.md

 ## Getting Started

 Welcome to the microbenchmarking-setup.
-This is a piece of code to run example benchmarks on complciated JSON parsing e.g., decoding.
+This is a piece of code to run example benchmarks on complicated JSON parsing e.g., decoding.

 ## Folder Structure